nakulrandad/nakulrandad/README.md

-### Hey, its "Nakul" here. 👋
+### Hey, it's "Nakul" here. 👋

 #### Glad to see you! 🤩

 <div style="text-align: justify">

 I like quant finance and applied maths.
-I did my undergrad at Indian Institute of Technology Bombay 🏛 with major in Aerospace Engineering 🚀 and minor in Systems & Control Engineering 🤖.
+I did my undergrad at the Indian Institute of Technology Bombay 🏛 with a major in Aerospace Engineering 🚀 and a minor in Systems & Control Engineering 🤖.
 I'm a passionate learner who's always willing to learn and work across multiple domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 </div>